'World's deadliest spider' may actually help save its own victims

 In a worst-case scenario, it can kill a human in just 15 minutes.

-It has been known to grow up to 10cm in size.
+It has been known to grow up to 10 cm. (approximately 4 in.) in size.
 Its large rear-facing fangs are strong enough to pierce toenails.

 Its venom short-circuits the nervous system.
 Synapses and nerves go into overdrive — producing a racing heart, high blood pressure and breathing difficulty.